Secret World Tour: Synopsis

 The concert opened with darkness and the sound of the pre-recorded instrumental "Zaar" from Gabriel's 1989 album Passion.
-For some concerts, this was followed by solo duduk played by guest musician Levon Minassian interpreting the composition "The Feeling Begins", also from Passion.
+For some concerts, this was followed by solo duduk played by the guest musician Levon Minassian interpreting the composition "The Feeling Begins", also from Passion.
 Most concerts omitted the duduk solo, and "Zaar" was instead followed by a red British telephone box rising up from the square stage with Peter Gabriel illuminated inside, singing "Come Talk to Me" into a telephone handset.
-Gabriel was joined either by Sinéad O'Connor or Paula Cole rising up from the circular stage into the light to sing backing vocals.
+Gabriel was joined by either Sinéad O'Connor or Paula Cole rising up from the circular stage into the light to sing backing vocals.
 Gabriel emerged from the telephone box, straining toward his female counterpart with the handset cord taut with tension, pulling further and further from the box as Gabriel moves by way of the conveyor belt toward the circular stage.

 "Quiet Steam" served as a prelude to the masculine and energetic "Steam", performed by the ensemble.
 Industrial mechanisms were shown on screen, and jets of visible white vapour shot up from the stage.
 Next was "Games Without Frontiers", a song from Gabriel's 1980 self-titled album.

-The WOMAD song "Across the River" followed, with Gabriel in some concerts urging the audience to sing notes which were then sampled to create a synthesized choir for the song.
+The WOMAD song "Across the River" followed, with Gabriel in some concerts asking the audience to sing notes which were then sampled to create a synthesized choir for the song.
 Gabriel held a rain stick and pantomimed the role of oarsman while the band members "floated" from the square to the circular stage.